-Upon a dismissal, the Title IX Coordinator will promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties, as well as notice of the right to appeal the dismissal.
+Upon such a dismissal for Title IX Sexual Harassment purposes, the Title IX Coordinator will promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties, as well as notice of the right to appeal the dismissal, and notice of whether and/or how the alleged conduct will be investigated and/or addressed through Non-Title IX Misconduct procedures or other applicable College policies and procedures.

-D. Consolidation of Formal Complaints
+D. Consolidation of Complaints

-The Title IX Coordinator may consolidate formal complaints as to allegations of sexual misconduct against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual misconduct arise out of the same facts or circumstances.
+The Title IX Coordinator may consolidate complaints as to allegations of Prohibited Conduct against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of Prohibited Conduct arise out of the same facts or circumstances.